intel/trustauthority-client-for-go/tdx-cli/README.md

----
-last_updated: 18 October 2024
----

-# Intel® Trust Authority CLI for Intel TDX
+# Intel® Trust Authority Attestation Client CLI

+<p style="font-size: 0.875em;">· 08/13/2024 ·</p>

-Intel® Trust Authority CLI for Intel® Trust Domain Extensions (Intel® TDX) [**tdx-cli**](./tdx-cli) provides a CLI to attest an Intel TDX trust domain (TD) with Intel Trust Authority. **tdx-cli** requires **go-connector** and **go-tdx**.
-See the [README](./tdx-cli/README.md) for details.
+Intel® Trust Authority Attestation Client CLI ("client CLI") for Intel® Trust Domain Extensions (Intel® TDX) [**tdx-cli**](./tdx-cli) provides a CLI to attest an Intel TDX trust domain (TD) with Intel Trust Authority.
+The client CLI provides a core set of commands that apply to all TEEs, with minor differences in options and usage depending on the TEE or platform.

-For more information, see [Intel Trust Authority CLI for Intel TDX](https://docs.trustauthority.intel.com/main/articles/integrate-go-tdx-cli.html) in the Intel Trust Authority documentation.
+For a complete description of client CLI commands and options, see [Attestation Client CLI](https://docs.trustauthority.intel.com/main/articles/integrate-go-tdx-cli.html) in the Intel Trust Authority documentation.

 ## Install TDX CLI
    ```sh
    curl -sL https://raw.githubusercontent.com/intel/trustauthority-client-for-go/main/release/install-tdx-cli.sh | sudo bash -
    ```

-### Note
+### Verify the signature of the client CLI binary

-To verify the signature of TDX CLI binary downloaded using the bash script, follow these steps:
+To verify the signature of the client CLI binary downloaded using the bash script, follow these steps:

 1. Extract public key from the certificate
 ```